MichelPomerantzeff/Lamp-on-off/README.md

-# Exploring responses of mouse action on an image
+# Exploring responses of mouse action on an image.